WISDEM/WOMBAT/docs/source/index.rst

-As of v0.8, a series of bug fixes in the cable, subassembly, repair management, and servicing equipment models that ensure repairs can't happen twice under limited circumstances or that more than one repair can occur simutaneously.
+As of v0.8, a series of bug fixes in the cable, subassembly, repair management, and servicing equipment models that ensure repairs can't happen twice under limited circumstances or that more than one repair can occur simultaneously.
 New features include an emissions metric and random seeding of simulations, with significant simulation speedups across the board due to using Polars for managing the weather and datetime functionality.